denialromeo/danielmoore.us/about.md

         <li>The 20th century's most influential people were Joseph Stalin, Mao Zedong, Lyndon Johnson, Richard Nixon, Nikita Khrushchev, Mikhail Gorbachev, Deng Xiaoping, and Bill Clinton.</li>
         <li>In the 21st &ndash; Xi Jinping, Vladimir Putin, George W. Bush, Barack Obama, and Donald Trump.</li>
         <li>Everything boils down to industrial output.
 The future belongs to whomever owns the factories.</li>
-        <li>The most politically powerful group in America is white women.
-They are this country's future.</li>
     </ul>
 </div>